East Bay Mediation Services

 I serve clients throughout the San Francisco Bay Area, California.
 We can meet in my home or via conference-call.
 Hours 9 a.m. to 5 p.m., Monday through Friday.
 Evening and weekend appointments are available as needed.

 Fees are charged at an hourly rate.
-An initial half-hour consultation is free.
 No retainer required.
 Reduced fees available for those who qualify.
+To send me an email, go to the Contact Us page.

 All ethnicities and LGBTQ community welcome.